What’s New in 2026

 The Occupational Safety and Health Administration (OSHA) is responsible for administering the OSH Act requirements.
 New York employers are responsible for following all of the OSH Act recordkeeping and reporting rules.

-Employees who believe they have encountered a violation of OSH Act rules can make a report online.
+Employees who believe they have encountered a violation of OSH Act rules can file a complaint online.
 Alternatively, violations can be reported to a New York OSHA office.

 Female factory and store workers